tomalrussell/nismod_teaching_kit/docs/lecture_13/Lecture_13.4.md

----
-title: Mini-Lecture 13.4 -- Future infrastructure needs in practice
+# Mini-Lecture 13.4 -- Future infrastructure needs in practice
-keywords:
--   Infrastructure needs
--   St Lucia
--   Curaçao
-authors:
--   Lena Fuldauer
--   Daniel Adshead
----

 This mini-lecture provides practical examples of identifying future infrastructure needs, based on population growth, tourism growth and